akshayubc/Text-SentimentAnalysis/README.md

 Feel free to update the emotions list

 #Files Description
-Emotion.txt - Data set of emotions for this project.
-We used this list of emotion to analyse the occurence of our tokens and check for the corresponding emotion attached to it. read.txt - This file serves as our user input.
-The text being analysed is imported from this file. main.py - Cleans, tokenizes, counts and plot bar graph on text by making use of Matplot library.
+<b>Emotion.txt</b> - Data set of emotions for this project.
+We used this list of emotion to analyse the occurence of our tokens and check for the corresponding emotion attached to it. <br>
+  <b>read.txt</b> - This file serves as our user input.
+The text being analysed is imported from this file. <br>
+<b>main.py</b> - Cleans, tokenizes, counts and plot bar graph on text by making use of Matplot library. <br>